-In Figure \ref{discs} some examples of sink discs and half sink discs are depicted.
-The bold lines represent the intersection of the branched surface with $\partial M$.
-Notice that if $S$ is a half sink disc the intersection $\partial S \cap \partial M$ can also be disconnected.
+See \Cref{discs} for some examples of sink discs and half sink discs.
+Notice that if $S$ is a half sink disc the intersection $\partial S \cap \partial M$, represented with bold lines, can be disconnected.

-If $B$ contains a sink disc or a half sink disc there is a very simple way to eliminate it: it is enough to blow an air bubble in its interior, as in Figure \ref{air bubble}, so to obtain a new branched surface $B'$.
+If $B$ contains a sink disc or a half sink disc there is a simple way to eliminate it: it is enough to blow an air bubble in its interior\footnote{More precisely, we split $B$ along a small disc contained in the sink disc sector.}, as in \Cref{air bubble}, so to obtain a new branched surface $B'$.
 However there is really no difference between $B$ and $B'$: in fact it is not difficult to see that $B$ carries a lamination if and only if $B'$ carries a lamination.

-We do not want to artificially eliminate sink discs with this procedure and so we recall the notion of \emph{trivial bubble}.
-We say that a connected component of $M\setminus {\rm int}(N_B)$ is a $\matD^2\times [0,1]$ \emph{region} if it is homeomorphic to a ball and its boundary can be subdivided into an annular region, corresponding to a component of $\partial_v N_B$, and two $\matD^2$ regions corresponding to components of $\partial_h N_B$.
-We say that a $\matD^2 \times [0,1]$ region is \emph{trivial} if the map collapsing the fibers of $N_B$ is injective on ${\rm int}(\matD^2)\times \{0,1\}$.
-In this case the image of $\matD^2\times \{0,1\}$ via the collapsing map is called a \emph{trivial bubble} in $B$.
-Trivial bubbles and trivial $\matD^2\times [0,1]$ regions are created when we eliminate sink discs as in Figure \ref{air bubble}.
+We do not want to artificially eliminate sink discs with this procedure, and so we recall the notion of \emph{trivial bubble}.
+A connected component of $M\setminus {\rm int}(N_B)$ is a $\matD^2\times [0,1]$ \emph{region} if it is homeomorphic to a ball and its boundary can be subdivided into an annular region, corresponding to a component of $\partial_v N_B$, and two $\matD^2$ regions corresponding to components of $\partial_h N_B$.
+A $\matD^2 \times [0,1]$ region is \emph{trivial} if the projection map $\pi: N_B\to B$ is injective on ${\rm int}(\matD^2)\times \{0,1\}$.
+In this case, the image of $\matD^2\times \{0,1\}$ via the collapsing map is called a \emph{trivial bubble} in $B$.
 When $M$ and $B$ have boundary these definitions can be generalised in a natural way to the relative case, see \cite{L2}.
+Trivial bubbles and trivial $\matD^2\times [0,1]$ regions are created when we eliminate sink discs as in \Cref{air bubble}.

-In \cite{L}, Li introduces the definition of laminar branched surface and proves that laminar branched surfaces fully carry essential laminations\footnote{For the definition of essential lamination see \cite{GO}, but we will not need their properties for our purposes.}.
-In \cite{L2} he generalises this definition to branched surfaces with boundary as follows:
+In \cite{L}, Li introduces the definition of laminar branched surface, and in \cite{L2} he generalises this definition to branched surfaces with boundary as follows.

-\begin{defn}[\cite{L}] Let $B$ be a branched surface in a $3$-manifold $M$.
+\begin{defn}[\cite{L,L2}] Let $B$ be a branched surface in a $3$-manifold $M$.
 We say that $B$ is \emph{laminar} if $B$ has no trivial bubbles and the following hold: